-Important Dates for the Bonnick family
+Early History of the Bonnick family

 This web page shows only a small excerpt of our Bonnick research.
 Another 72 words (5 lines of text) covering the years 1637, 1652, 1722, 1652, 1722, 1692 and 1714 are included under the topic Early Bonnick History in all our PDF Extended History products and printed products wherever possible.

 Bonnick Spelling Variations

 It is only in the last few hundred years that the English language has been standardized.
 For that reason, early Anglo-Saxon surnames like Bonnick are characterized by many spelling variations.
 As the English language changed and incorporated elements of other European languages, even literate people changed the spelling of their names.
 The variations of the name Bonnick include: Bonwick, Bonnick and others.

 Early Notables of the Bonnick family (pre 1700)